Ramimnur20/secura-nuke-bot/README.md

-# secura-nuke-bot
+# Secura
-This is the Archive of the secura nuke bot by Adam.
+Secura is a Nuke Bot made by **adam** 'adamthecarter25 on discord', un fortunately it has reached its EOL